postsharp/Metalama.Documentation/content/conceptual/aspects/simple-aspects/overriding-methods.md

 [!metalama-sample ~/code/Metalama.Documentation.SampleCode.EnhanceMethods\SimpleLogging.cs]

-To see the effect of the aspect on the code in this documentation, switch to the _Transformed Code_ tab here above.
+To see the effect of the aspect on the code in this documentation, switch to the _Transformed Code_ tab above.
 In Visual Studio, you can preview the transformed code thanks to the _Diff Preview_ feature.
 See <xref:understanding-your-code-with-aspects> for details.

 As you can see, <xref:Metalama.Framework.Aspects.OverrideMethodAspect> does exactly what the name suggests: to override the method.
 So if you put your aspect on a method, the aspect code will be executed _instead_ of the code of the target method.
 Therefore, the following line of code gets executed first: